 Urban Teachers and the Johns Hopkins School of Education charge $40,000 in tuition that is paid in four equal installments over two years.
 Tuition is billed during the fall and spring semesters of the residency year (Program Year 1) and fellow year 1 (Program Year 2).
 It is a participant’s responsibility to resolve any tuition balances or concerns before the Fall add/drop deadline outlined by JHU.
 Failure to do so can lead to the inability to register for upcoming coursework.
 Tuition payment questions can be addressed by contacting the Johns Hopkins School of Education’s Office of Student Accounts.

 Students who officially withdraw during the semester will receive tuition refunds based upon the Johns Hopkins University Refund Schedule.
 This refund schedule is based on the beginning and end dates of a given semester, and is available from your Site Team.
-Refunds only apply to the tuition portion of student charges and are calculated from the date the Registrar's Office receives the official Add/Drop form (see also pgs.
-31-32 of this Handbook).
+Refunds only apply to the tuition portion of student charges and are calculated from the date the Registrar's Office receives the official Add/Drop form.
 Please note, any tuition refund owed to the participant will be used to offset any financial aid liability (see also below).

 FINANCIAL AID INFORMATION

 As full-time graduate students, participants with pre-existing student loans may put their loans into forbearance for the two years that they are registered as a student with the Johns Hopkins School of Education.
 Urban Teachers participants also have access to federal loan forgiveness programs if they remain teaching in a high poverty public school for five years (two additional years after the Urban Teachers commitment).
 Participants are eligible for a variety of federal loan programs, grants and scholarship opportunities, as well as loan deferment, forgiveness, and repayment plans, as detailed in our Financial Aid Options resource.